Remzi1993/jquery-manager/readme.txt

 **jQuery Migrate versions**
 jQuery Migrate 3.x (default is compressed/minified production) jQuery Migrate 1.x

+= Is it possible to disable jQuery Migrate? =
+Yes, this is possible and done in the plugin settings.

+= Is it possible to enable a specific version of jQuery (Migrate) = Yes, this is possible and done in the plugin settings.

+= What is jQuery Migrate? =
+The jQuery Migrate plugin was created to simplify the transition from older versions of jQuery.
+The plugin restores deprecated features and behaviors so that older code will still run properly on newer versions of jQuery.

+Use the uncompressed development version to diagnose compatibility issues, it will generate warnings on the console that you can use to identify and fix problems.
+Use the compressed production version to simply fix compatibility issues without generating console warnings.

+There are two versions of jQuery Migrate. jQuery Migrate 1.x will help you update your pre-1.9 jQuery code to jQuery 1.9 up to 3.0.

+jQuery Migrate 3.x helps you update code to run on jQuery 3.0 or higher.

 == Changelog ==
 See changelog on [GitHub](https://github.com/Remzi1993/jquery-manager/releases)